Simulate an artificial image#

 read_noise(synthetic_image, read, gain) +

-bias(synthetic_image, bias_level, realistic=True) +
+bias(synthetic_image, bias_level, realistic=False) +

 dark_current(synthetic_image, dark, exposure, gain) +